Skip to main content

 }

-We need to make sure that each method/function is executed only in the environment in which it is supposed to.
-We have to do it through modifiers that check the vm variable that is initiated in the constructor.
+We need to ensure that each function is executed only in the environment it is supposed to.
+We do this through modifiers that check the vm variable initiated in the constructor.

 modifier rnOnly() {